Siguza/IOHIDeous/docs/index.md

 6. Read `ikm_header` off it, yielding the shmem kernel address.
 7. Repair any damage we've done.
 8. Allocate a new kmsg with body bytes corresponding to a port descriptor pointing to somewhere in shared memory.
-9. Switch `msgh_descriptor_count` from `0` to `1` so that our bytes are actually interpreted as a descriptor.
+9. Flip `msgh_descriptor_count` from `0` to `1` so that our bytes are actually interpreted as a descriptor.
 10. Construct a fake port and task on the shared memory.
 11. Receive the kmsg, thus inserting the fake port into our namespace.
 12. Point `fakeport.ip_kobject.bsd_info` to an address and use `pid_for_tak(fakeport)` to read from it.

-At that point we could also attach a `vm_map_t` (such as the `kernel_map`) to our fake task to gain full r/w, or swap the fake task out for a fake `IOService` object with a custom vtable, allowing us to call arbitrary kernel code.
+At that point we could also attach a `vm_map_t` (say, the `kernel_map`) to our fake task to gain full r/w, or swap the fake task out for a fake `IOService` object with a custom vtable, allowing us to call arbitrary kernel code.
 I'm gonna leave it at leakage of the kernel slide here though.

-_This is implemented in [`src/leak/main.c`](TODO)._
+_This is implemented in [`src/leak/main.c`](../src/leak/main.c)._

 ### Leaking the kernel slide, the cheater's way

 The above is nice and all (and was actually super fun to piece together), but it has a slight drawback: scanning all these `OSString`s to find out where `evg` landed takes a significant amount of time to execute, and that is after getting the `IOHIDUserClient` port.
-In a real attack scenario, that would mean that if we run on a logout, the user would be confronted with a black screen for quite a bit longer than they'd expect, and if we run on a shutdown/reboot, we might even get killed before we get our work done (this depends on physical memory size, and is also less likely when targeting the `kalloc_map` but more likely with the `kernel_map`).
-On top of that, the above way was chronologically the last part of the exploit I wrote.
+In a real attack scenario, that would mean that if we run on a logout, the user would be confronted with a black screen for quite a bit longer than they'd expect and be comfortable with, and if we run on a shutdown/reboot, we might even get killed before we get our work done (this depends on physical memory size, and is also less likely when targeting the `kalloc_map` but more likely with the `kernel_map`).
+On top of that, the above way to leak the slide was chronologically the last part of the exploit I wrote.
 For those reasons we're gonna look at another way to leak the kernel slide, one that can be executed independently of any other part of the exploit: hardware vulnerabilities!

 Long story short, we're doing a prefetch cache timing attack [as devised by Gruss et al][prefetch].
-I add nothing new to this technique, I merely wrote my own implementation of it.
+I add nothing new to this technique, I merely wrote my own implementation.
 For those unfamiliar with how it works, the basic vulnerabilities lie in the x86 `prefetchtN` instructions (where `N` can be `1`, `2`, ...).
-Those were designed as hints to the CPU that the program requests data at some address to be loaded into a particular cache, but they have a few interesting properties:
+Those were designed as hints to the CPU that the program wants data at some address loaded into a particular cache, but they have a few interesting properties:

-- They ignore access permissions of all kinds, allowing even the prefetching of kernel memory.
+- They ignore access permissions of all kinds, allowing even the prefetching of kernel memory (we're still not able to read that from the cache then though).
 - They perform a number of address lookup attempts, and stop as soon as they find something.
 This means that for an unitialised (or evicted) cache, they execute significantly faster for mapped addresses than unmapped ones.
-- They silently ignore all errors (not a vulnerability in that sense, but a nice property).
+- They silently ignore all errors (not an actual vulnerability, but a nice property).

 Interestingly enough, no implementation I found on the web seemed to work for me, so I ended up writing my own.
 Like in the paper, I target the `prefetcht2` instruction (i.e. the L2 cache), and for every timing I do: